Kim Young-hoon (politician)

-Kim Young-hoon (born 5 January 1968) is a South Korean labor activist and politician who has served as the country's minister of employment and labor since July 2025.
+Kim Young-hoon (born 1968) is a South Korean labor activist and politician who has served as the country's minister of employment and labor since July 2025.

 Early life and education

-Kim was born on 5 January 1968 in Busan, South Korea.
+Kim was born in 1968 in Busan, South Korea.
 He graduated from Masan Central High School and studied Bachelor of Science (B.S.) in Animal Science at Dong-A University.
 He later took Master of Arts (M.A.) in Political Science at the Graduate School of NGO Studies at Sungkonghoe University.
-After graduating, he began his career as a railroad engineer in 1992 at the Korea Railroad Corporation (KORAIL), the predecessor of the Korea Railroad Administration.

-Early career
+Career

-He entered the labor movement by serving as the head of the Busan branch of the railroad union in 2000 and as national Chairperson in 2004.
+He began his career as a railroad engineer in 1992 at the Korea Railroad Corporation (KORAIL).
+There, he came to serve as the head of the Busan branch of the railroad union in 2000 and as national Chairperson in 2004.
 He held the position of Chairperson of the Korean Confederation of Trade Unions (KCTU) from 2010 to 2012.

-Kim entered politics by joining the Justice Party in 2017 and ran as a proportional representative candidate in the 2020 and 2024 general elections.
-In the 2024 elections, he ran under the banner of the Democratic Alliance of Korea but was not elected.
-He also assisted President Lee Jae Myung in the 20th and 21st presidential elections.
-In April 2024, he received the 20th proportional representation seat from the Democratic Party of Korea's satellite party, the Democratic Alliance.
+Kim entered politics by joining the Justice Party in 2017.
+He assisted President Lee Jae Myung in presidential elections.
+In April 2024, he received the 20th proportional representation seat from the Democratic Party's satellite party, the Democratic Alliance.

-He is currently employed as a locomotive engineer at Korea Railroad Corporation and serves as a public member of the Busan Regional Labor Relations Commission.

-Minister of Labor

-In 2025, the presidential office designated the candidate, saying, "He has represented the voices of labor as a former Chairperson of the Korean Confederation of Trade Unions (KCTU)" and noted, "We expect him to play a role in strengthening the rights of workers through reducing industrial accidents, amending the yellow envelope law, and implementing a 4.5-day workweek."
+In 2025, the presidential office designated the candidate, saying, "We expect him to play a role in strengthening the rights of workers through reducing industrial accidents, amending the yellow envelope law, and implementing a 4.5-day workweek."